 Today is International Women's Day, a day celebrating women's achievements and bringing attention to gender parity in the workforce.
 In different forms, it has been observed since the early 1900s, with the first major event being a march in New York City in 1908 calling for better pay and voting rights for women.
 In 1977, the United Nations adopted a resolution for member nations to celebrate women's rights and achievements on a day of their choice, and started setting an annual theme in 1996.
-In the United States, March was named Women's History Month in 2011 by President Barak Obama on the 100 year centenary of International Women Day.
+In the United States, March was named Women's History Month in 2011 by President Barak Obama.
 In honor of today's celebrations and calls for action, today's post will explore the issues of gender parity in healthcare professions.

 Throughout human history, women have played a significant role in health care.
 As healers, herbalists, midwives, physicians, spiritual leaders and many other roles, women participated in the medical care of their communities.
 Our earliest recorded history describes the struggles women faced to become doctors in the ancient world.
 Ancient Egypt benefited from gender parity it medicine for centuries before other cultures - Merit-Ptah was the royal court's chief physician in around 2700 BCE, and a medical school centuries earlier was run by a woman.
 This stands in stark contrast to Ancient Greece, where a woman practicing medicine would face the death penalty into the 1st Century.